-Exit 15 is a partnership programme between Dún Laoghaire Rathdown County Council and Voluntary Arts Ireland working with people and organisations living, working and based in the Ballyogan area.
+Exit 15 was a partnership programme between Dún Laoghaire Rathdown County Council and Voluntary Arts Ireland working with people and organisations living, working and based in the Ballyogan area from 2016 - 2020.

-It is funded under the Arts Council’s Invitation to Collaboration Scheme 2017 and Dún Laoghaire Rathdown County Council.
+It was funded under the Arts Council’s Invitation to Collaboration Scheme 2017 and Dún Laoghaire Rathdown County Council.

-Engagement is at the heart of this programme with emphasis on how to design cultural programmes that are responsive to and involve input from local people from the very start.
+Engagement was at the heart of this programme with emphasis on how to design cultural programmes that are responsive to and involve input from local people from the very start.

 Phase 2 call out video

 From 2017-18 Exit 15 invited three artists to the Ballyogan area, to meet and create art together with the local community as part of phase 1 of the project.